Noise Levels in Shaw, Washington, DC | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 8,480 Shaw residents, or 73.8%, live above that level.
 By land area, 75.1% of Shaw is above 55 dBA.

 Average noise levels for Shaw residents, grouped by direction from the center of Shaw.
-Northern Shaw carries the highest population-weighted average; Central Shaw carries the lowest.
-Just 66% of residents in Central Shaw live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Northern Shaw.
+The highest population-weighted average is in southeastern Shaw; the lowest is in western Shaw, where just 64% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Eastern Shaw